seregazhuk/seregazhuk.github.io_old/_posts/2016-05-21-laravel-multi-auth.md

 ### Use Middleware to Switch Between Drivers

-Becouse we have both admin and client controllers in our application, we need a way to switch between auth drivers.
+Because we have both admin and client controllers in our application, we need a way to switch between auth drivers.
 So come back to `config/auth.php` file and change `driver` back to *eloquent*.
 This driver will be used by default in admin controllers, so there is no need to change their code.
 Our main goal is to add authentication to client controllers.

-I've choosen to use middleware to change auth driver in client controllers.
+I've chosen to use middleware to change auth driver in client controllers.
 We call it `ClienAuth` and place in in `app\Http\Middleware`
 directory:

 {% highlight php %}